agdbat/agdbat/README.md

 - 👋 Hi, I’m @agdbat
 - 👀 I’m interested in learning to code.
 - 🌱 I’m currently learning  Python and Django.
-- 💞️ I’m looking to collaborate on little projects.
+- 💞️ I’m looking to improve my skills, then collaborate in little projects.
 - 📫 How to reach me agdbat3@gmail.com.
 - 😄 Pronouns: Ms.
 - ⚡ Fun fact: "I once completely forgot my own birthday, and only remembered when a friend called to wish me a happy birthday, and I had to pretend to be surprised and grateful, while secretly trying to remember if I had anything planned to celebrate."